azurehly/WVD-OnDemandStartUp/Windows Virtual Desktop On Demand Startup.md

 Microsoft [Windows Virtual Desktop](https://docs.microsoft.com/en-us/azure/virtual-desktop/overview) is a desktop and app virtualization service that runs on the Azure cloud.
 It can offer a multi-session Windows 10 with scalability, or virtualized Microsoft 365 Apps for enterprise with unified management experience which brings existing Remote Desktop Services, Windows Server desktops and app to any computer.

 Optimizing resource consumption and saving cost is always a hot topic for lots of business.
-In Evan Yi's post [Save Azure WVD Cost with Logical App](https://blog.evanyi.net/2020/10/another-way-to-save-azure-wvd-cost-with.html), the solution can shut down WVDs with no user's active session by leveraging [Azure Logical App](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-overview) and [Azure Log Analytics](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/manage-access).
-When users want to connect during the power off period without seeking help from IT nor allocating always-on WVD host, there is no out of box solution yet from Microsoft.
-However, this can be achieved by looking WVD connection attempt from Log Analytics query then trigger VM start up action via Azure Logic App.
+In Evan Yi's blog [Save Azure WVD Cost with Logical App](https://blog.evanyi.net/2020/10/another-way-to-save-azure-wvd-cost-with.html) the solution can shut down WVDs with no user's active session by leveraging [Azure Logical App](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-overview) and [Azure Log Analytics](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/manage-access).

+Again, there is no out of box solution yet from Microsoft when users want to connect during the power off period without seeking help from IT nor allocating always-on WVD host.
+However, this can be achieved by querying WVD connection attempt from Log Analytics then trigger VM start up action via Azure Logic App.

 ## Scenario
 During off-hours user attempt to connect to WVD VMs, the connection will fail and generate error logs: ‘cannot find any SessionHost available in specified pool’ which triggers the action of powering on the last WVD VM user interacted with.

 Here's a solution to that appears to work:
 ## Prerequisites